-Underground exploration continued on the Tenajon Resources Corporation and Westmin Resources Limited West Karsus zones on the SB (Silver Butte) gold project in the Stewart area.
+Underground exploration continued on the Tenajon Resources Corporation and Westmin Resources Limited West Kansas zones on the SB (Silver Butte) gold project in the Stewart area.
 Bulk sampling for test milling was conducted at Westmin's adjacent Premier mill.
-In an effort to define the underground bulk-tonmage pntential, underground development and definition diamond drilling will continue.
+In an effort to define the underground bulk-tonnage potential, underground development and definition diamond drilling will continue.

-Huntington Resources Ltd. (50%) and Liquid Gold Resources Inc. (50%) conducted a two-phase exploration program including reverse circulation drilling designed to test the grade and structure along the Main zone shear and R.W. vein to establish open pit reserves on their Brett gold property.
+Huntington Resources Ltd. (50%) and Liquid Gold Resources Inc. (50%) conducted a two-phase exploration program including reverse circulation drilling designed to test the grade and structure along the Main zone shear and R.W. vein to establish open-pit reserves on their Brett gold property.
 The Bonanza zone in the Main zone shear is estimated to contain some 2270 tonnes grading 100 to 120 grams per tonne gold.
 The Main vein has been traced over a 1.5 kilometre strike length.
 Drilling will also test the vein down dip to expand underground ore reserves.
 The R.W. vein has been exposed over a length of 210 metres.
-Phase 3, contingent on financing, will consist of underground development on the high-grade Bonunza zone.
+Phase 3, contingent on financing, will consist of underground development on the high-grade Bonanza zone.

 During 1992 a bulk sampling program completed by Fairfields Minerals Ltd. on the Siwash North vein on the Elk property yielded 270 600 grams (8700 ounces) of gold from 1840 tonnes of concentrate treated at the Horne smelter at Noranda, Quebec.
 Total costs were estimated at \$250 per ounce gold.
 Drill-indicated reserves at January 1, 1993 were 122 445 tonnes grading 54.5 grams per tonne gold.
-The 1993 program, expected to cost \$3.5 million, included expansion of the existing open pit, driving a 305-metre decline to 46 metres below surface, and underground test mining with bulk sampling.
-Gold recovery from a 4080-tonne hnlk sample was expected to be 373 240 grains (12 000 ounces) of gold, generating a significant positive cash flow which will assist in meeting preproduction capital requirements.
-The company is considering where the new bulk sample will be treated; options include the Horne smelter and the ASARCO smelter at Helena.
-Montana.
+The 1993 program, expected to cost \$3.5 million, included expansion of the existing open pit, driving a 410-metre decline to 46 metres below surface, and underground test mining with bulk sampling.
+Gold recovery from a 4080-tonne bulk sample was expected to be 373 240 grams (12 000 ounces) of gold, generating a significant positive cash flow which will assist in meeting preproduction capital requirements.
+The company is considering where the new bulk sample will be treated; options include the Horne smelter and the ASARCO smelter at Helena, Montana.
 An on site alternative would include construction of a 110 tonne per day plant to produce a gold concentrate with the end product being doré.
-In 1994 a further 777 600 grams (25 000 ounces) in forecast to be recovered from 9070 tonnes of high-grade ore.
+In 1994 a further 777 600 grams (25 000 ounces) is forecast to be recovered from 9070 tonnes of high-grade ore.
 The deposit remains open at depth.

-Bethlehem Resources Corporation and Goldnev Resources Inc., in agreement with Columbia Gold Mines Ltd., together mined a 5400-tonne bulk sample with an estimated grade of 24 grams per tonne gold from the high-grade Heino-Money zone on the Tillicum property.
-Reserves are estimated at 13 600 tonnes at about 34 grams per tonne gold.
-The ore will be processed at the Goldstream concentrator.
-An application for a mining lease has been made which will allow the mining of ore in excess of the currently approved 9000 tonnns.
-Under the agreement, the joint venture also has an option to earn a 50% interest in the remaining area of the Tillicum property, specifically the East Ridge deposit with total drill-indicated and inferred reserves estimated at 1 184 540 tonnes grading 5.83 gmms per tonne gold, including 439 900 tonons grading 10.29 grams per tonne gold.
+Bethlehem Resources Corporation and Goldnev Resources Inc., in agreement with Columbia Gold Mines Ltd., together mined a 5500-tonne bulk sample with an estimated grade of 24.5 grams per tonne gold from the high-grade Heino-Money zone on the Tillicum property.
+Reserves were estimated at 13 600 tonnes at about 34 grams per tonne gold.
+The ore was processed at the Goldstream concentrator.
+Bethlehem is discussing with Columbia the possibility of entering into an exploration joint venture agreement for further drilling of the East Ridge zone where prior drilling has inferred 1 184 540 tonnes grading 5.83 grams per tonne gold, including 439 900 tonnes grading 10.29 grams per tonne gold.

 A 172-tonne bulk sample mined by Ottarasko Mines Ltd. from its Skinner gold property yielded 11 350 grams (365 ounces) of gold and 4850 grams (156 ounces) of silver.
-The cre was processed at Westmin Resources Limited's Premier mill near Stewart.
+The ore was processed at Westmin Resources Limited's Premier mill near Stewart.
 Gold recovery was estimated to be 98.9% and the total costs were \$197 per ounce.
 In 1992 a similar custom milling program yielded 8335 grams (268 ounces) from 142 tonnes of ore.